arialdomartini/Back-End-Developer-Interview-Questions/README.md

 #### Stack and Heap
 What is a stack and what is a heap?
 What's a stack overflow?

-#### Functions as First Class Citizens
-Why is it important that in a language functions are first class citizens?

 #### Pattern Matching
 Some languages, especially the ones that promote a functional approach, allow a technique called pattern matching.
 Do you know it?
 How is pattern matching different from switch clauses?